How to Land Your First Job After College

 Schedule 10 hours per week for job searching while you are in school.
 Increase the time you spend 20 hours a week during breaks and after graduation.

 Line Up an Internship

 Internship sponsors often hire from their past roster of interns.
-In fact, paid internships lead to job offers for 60% of college grads who have them, according to research from the National Association of Colleges and Employers (NACE).
+In fact, paid internships lead to job offers for over 66% of college grads who have them, according to research from the National Association of Colleges and Employers (NACE).

 Considering this, it's wise to try and get at least one internship right out of college.
 If you find that you're underqualified for your target job at graduation, then explore the possibility of doing an internship for the summer or fall after graduation.

 Even if your internship doesn't lead to a job offer, it will give you the opportunity to gain valuable skills and contacts.
 If cash flow is an issue, be sure to apply to paid internships, or pair a part-time internship with a basic paying job.

 Keep Balance in Your Life

 Finally, endeavor to retain some balance in your life while you are in job search mode.
 Exercise, follow a healthy diet, get enough sleep and continue to pursue your outside interests in order to keep your energy level up and maintain a positive state of mind.